Rawdyrathaur/mitra-bot/README.md

-# SAM Bot - Advanced AI Customer Support Assistant
+# Mitra Bot - Advanced AI Customer Support Assistant

-🤖 **SAM (Search Augmented Model)** is a comprehensive AI-powered customer support bot that leverages your company's documentation to provide accurate, context-aware answers to customer queries.
+🤖 **Mitra** is a comprehensive AI-powered customer support bot that leverages your company's documentation to provide accurate, context-aware answers to customer queries.

 ## 🚀 Key Features